The only silly question is the question not asked!

 If claiming no more than 5,000km in total then there is no requirement to keep a formal logbook, however you must be able to substantiate your claim.
 So, ensure you log your travel in your travel diary or work calendar to use as a reference for your claim.

-You can’t claim a deduction for normal travel between your home and your workplace except in very limited circumstances where you potentially carry heavy bulky tools or equipment (such as an extension ladder, wheelbarrow etc) that:
+You can’t claim a deduction for normal travel between your home and your workplace except in very limited circumstances where you potentially transport heavy bulky tools or equipment (such as an extension ladder, wheelbarrow etc) where:

 This claim is generally hard to justify upon ATO audit as a majority of work places have a secure building, shed etc where these items can be stored therefore making the decision not to leave the heavy bulky tools at the workplace a personal and private decision as such the travel to transport these items becomes personal and private in nature and non-deductible.